ninja-yamabushi/recettes/sauces/sauce-bbq.md

 ### Smoking

-#### Smoke

-- 1 cup Mesquite
-- 1 cup Cherry

-#### Process

-- Put in an aluminium container, in the bbq at low temp with smoke
+- Put sauce in an aluminium container, in the bbq at low temp (250°) with smoke
 - Mix in the smoke every 30 minutes
-- Do this for a couple of hours
+- Do this for a few of hours